Introduction

 She has little time for herself.

-By evening, she feels tired and mentally overloaded.
+By evening, she can feel exhausted and mentally overloaded.

 She wanted a calm routine.